Canada’s Best Aeroplan Credit Cards

 Note: The American Express Aeroplan card is a charge card, so you’re required to pay off your balance in full with this card every month.

 This is American Express’ premium offering, ringing in at a hefty $699 annual fee.
-Like the Gold card, you can transfer MR points one-to-one to Aeroplan, but comes with Priority Pass and Centurion Lounge access, alongside a generous $200 annual travel credit (essentially reducing your annual fee to $499), hotel upgrades, and a 50,000 point sign-up bonus if you spend $2,000 in the first three months of membership.
-The American Express Platinum is a charge card, which means you’ll need to pay off its balance in full every month, unlike the Aeroplan Visa cards on this list.
+You can transfer MR points one-to-one to Aeroplan, but comes with Priority Pass and Centurion Lounge access, alongside a generous $200 annual travel credit (essentially reducing your annual fee to $499), hotel upgrades, and a sizeable points sign-up bonus.
+The Platinum Card is a charge card, which means you’ll need to pay off its balance in full every month, unlike the Aeroplan Visa cards on this list.

 Note: This is a charge card, so you’re required to pay off your balance in full with this card every month.